LIWKaguya/appdev/README.md

 	We should list all the files of this application at here with short descriptions

 	List of diles:
+	README.md
-	README.md			this file.
+	*This file.
+	screen.c
-	screen.c		contains screen manipulations functions
+	*Contains screen manipulations functions
+	screen.h
-	screen.h		contains constant definitions and function
-					declarations at screen.c
+	*Contains constant definitions and function declarations at screen.c testcurl.c
-	testcurl.c 		contains the code which can send information to specific php page
+	*contains the code which can send information to specific php page makefile
-	makefile 		contains the shorter version for the gcc and others command such as rm and tar
+	*Contains the shorter version for the gcc and others command such as rm and tar testscreen.c
-	testscreen.c 	this contains alot of animations and function that we can play and manipulate it alongside with screen.c
+	*This contains alot of animations and function that we can play and manipulate it alongside with screen.c comm.c
-	comm.c 			contains code for the posting and responding to a specific php server or website
+	*Contains code for the posting and responding to a specific php server or website comm.h
-	comm.h 			contains constant definitions and function declarations at comm.c
+	*Contains constant definitions and function declarations at comm.c sound.c
-	sound.c			here we take in the .wav files in order to dissect into parts and take a closer look at where is the peaks, the maximum decibel, .etc sound.h			contains constant definitions and function of sound.c main.c 			use to execute sound.c and display figure of decibels as well as showing the peaks and related information to specific .wav file sound.php		This file is to uploading some specific information such as the peaks and the maximum value of the input wav file
+	*Here we take in the .wav files in order to dissect into parts and take a closer look at where is the peaks, the maximum decibel, .etc sound.h
+	*Contains constant definitions and function of sound.c main.c
+	*Use to execute sound.c and display figure of decibels as well as showing the peaks and related information to specific .wav file sound.php
+	*This file is to uploading some specific information such as the peaks and the maximum value of the input wav file
 5. Licenses and  Copyright
 	This application follows GPLv2 copyright.